We're giving you the chance to win back the value of your meal - every time you dine this month!

 The food and drink

 This, without a doubt, is the best part of planning a wedding in a restaurant; you can guarantee the food will be good.
 Still, it’s important to have conversations up front about what sort of menu the team are able to offer, and to what extent you can influence what’s served.
-We’d be surprised if the restaurant doesn’t let you personalise the menu to some extent, but restaurants that are accustomed to hosting weddings on a regular basis may offer set packages, so make sure to ask.
+We’d be surprised if the restaurant doesn’t let you personalise the menu to some extent, but restaurants that are accustomed to hosting weddings regularly may offer set packages, so make sure to ask.

 This is also your chance to get creative!
 If there’s something special you fancy, like a bespoke welcome cocktail or a huge family-style feast, put in the request early on.
-Restaurants tend to be better equipped for tailoring menus to dietary requirements too, especially more niche needs such as for coeliacs or nut allergies.
+Restaurants tend to be better equipped for tailoring menus to dietary requirements, too, especially more niche needs such as for coeliacs or nut allergies.

 Finally, restaurants are built around providing food and drink for customers, so they already have a built-in kitchen and facilities.
 This means you don’t have to source and pay an external supplier to cater for your wedding; your money goes to one business rather than two.